FireworksProject/corkboard-blog/content/when_your_product_is_late_to_the_party.md

 There is no algorithm we can write, no design we can create, no UX we can slave over, that will replace the real interactions we’re having with people in these local communities.
-Thanks to the verbal beatdown by the VC, and the subsequent Market Research it spawned, we have a new vision for local.
+Thanks to the verbal beat down by the VC, and the subsequent Market Research it spawned, we have a new vision for local.

 Some might think we’re late to the party.
 I don’t think the party’s started